BPHL-Molecular/Amelia/README.md

 <h1 align="center">Amelia</h1>

 ## What to do
-The Nextflow pipeline is used to analyze the Targeted NGS of Mycoplasma genitalium.
-The outputs include QC, amplicon statistics, SNP calling, gene and amino acid variation, etc.
+A Nextflow pipeline is used to analyze Targeted NGS of Mycoplasma genitalium.
+The outputs include QC, amplicon statistics, SNP calling, amino acid variation detection, etc.

 ## Prerequisites
 Nextflow is needed.
 The detail of installation can be found in https://github.com/nextflow-io/nextflow.